DataDog/opentelemetry-examples/apps/kafka-metrics/README.md

 consumer                   | log4j2: 14:08:13.360 [main] INFO  Consumer - Consumed Message.
 Received Order # 20
 ```

-The Collector uses the JMX Receiver and kafka metrics receiver in order to collect kafka metrics.
-This gives access to the "Kafka, Zookeeper and Kafka Consumer Overview" OOTB Dashboard:
+This examples collects kafka metrics using the kafka metrics receiver and the JMX Receiver or JMX Metrics Gatherer to collect the JMX based kafka metrics.
+These metrics give access to the "Kafka, Zookeeper and Kafka Consumer Overview" OOTB Dashboard.

+- `docker-compose.jmxmetricsgatherer.yaml` showcases how to collect the JMX Based kafka metrics using the JMX Metrics Gatherer.

+- `docker-compose.jmxmetricsgatherer.yaml` showcases how to collect the JMX Based kafka metrics using the JMX Receiver.

+Both have a collector using the kafka metrics receiver.

+In addition, the producer and consumer send logs via the OTLP exporter to the Collector.
+These logs are tagged by source:kafka by an attributes processor, and will show up in the "Kafka, Zookeeper and Kafka Consumer Overview" OOTB Dashboard.

 *Note:* Metrics `kafka.request.fetch_follower.time.avg`, `kafka.request.fetch_consumer.time.avg`, and `kafka.request.produce.time.avg` will be missing until v1.33.0 of [opentelemetry-jmx-metrics](https://github.com/open-telemetry/opentelemetry-java-contrib/releases) is released.